jnunyez/sysmoISIM-SJA2/README.md

 Programming successful: Remove card from reader
 ```

-* You can also use interactive python pysim-Shell based on `cmd2` python module to build CLI/shell interfaces:
+* You can also use interactive python pysim-Shell based on `cmd2` python module to build CLI/shell interfaces.
+An intro to pysim shell [here](https://people.osmocom.org/tnt/osmodevcall/osmodevcall-20210409-laforge-pysim-shell_h264_420.mp4)

 ```
  ./pySim-shell.py -p 0